Date:2023-09-14

 barbe_generative_diary SOUNDS

-I started it as a way to collect sound material to create experimental code art called “Sound visualization”.
-I am self-taught in sound recording and create experimental art.
+I began field recording to collect sound material for creating experimental code art called “sound visualization.”
+I am self-taught in sound recording and in creating experimental art.

 How to get started with Field Recording.